canonical/charms.reactive/2.0-proposal/RELATIONS.md

 that any handler watching the flag will be re-invoked.

-The `changed` flag will be set as long as at least one remote unit is related and has set data on the relation, and it will be updated whenever either a unit updates its relation data or if a related unit goes away.
+The `changed` flag will be set as long as at least one remote unit is related and has sent data over the relation.
+The `changed` flag and it will be updated whenever either a unit changes that data or if a related unit goes away.
 The interface can select only units whose relation data has changed using the `with_flag` filter method described below and this flag.

 ## Application and Unit Collections